FSGModding/FSG_Mod_Assistant/docs/collections.md

 ![Alt text](img340/collection-mismatch.png)

-You can ignore the warning, or set the currently selected mod set as active.
-Note that you will have to press the `Launch Game` button again when the process is finished.
+You can ignore the warning, or set the currently selected mod set as active and launch the game (new in 5.0.0, the game will launch after the collection is marked active)